-The association Campaign for Samuel Incorporated was established in 2016 to provide funding and support to not only see Samuel successfully discharged to home from the LCCH but to ensure his quality of life well into the future.
+The association Campaign for Samuel Incorporated was established in 2016 to provide funding and support to not only see Sam successfully discharged to home from the LCCH but to ensure his quality of life well into the future.

 It also aims to provide support for spinal cord injury research including SCI caused by Transverse Myelitis.

 While the NDIS will cover what is “reasonable & necessary” to provide “choice & control”, its determination of these elements does not always fully maximise Samuel’s quality of life or may not be as fully responsive in as timely a way as needed to maintain the momentum of regular daily life.

 The association seeks to do this and to augment opportunities to support Samuel and has included:

 - Contribution to initial and ongoing home modifications

 - Interstate nursing support (not covered by Children’s Health Queensland)

 - Provision of major equipment – eg: ceiling hoist, cycling machine with electrical stimulation